thestippe/thestippe.github.io/_drafts/statistics/rdd.md

 Regression Discontinuity Design (RDD) can be applied when there is a threshold above which some causal effect applies, and allows you to infer the impact of such an effect on your population.
+More precisely, you can determine the average treatment effect on a neighborhood of the threshold.
 In most countries, there is a retirement age, and you might analyze the impact of the retirement on your lifestyle.
 There are also countries where school classes has a maximum number of students,